 Proposed Revisions to SSAP No. 103R:

 28.l.
 A reporting entity shall disclose the following information for wash sales, as defined in paragraph 12, involving transactions for securities with an NAIC designation of 3 or below, or that do not have an NAIC designation (excluding all cash equivalents, derivative instruments as well as short-term investments with credit assessments equivalent to an NAIC 1-2 designation).
-This disclosure shall be included in the financial statements for when the investment was initially sold.
-For example, if the investment was sold December 20, 2017, and reacquired on January 10, 2018, the transaction shall be captured in the wash sale disclosure included in the year-end 2017 financial statements:
+This disclosure shall be included in the financial statements for when the investment was initially sold and is only applicable for sales and purchases that cross quarter-end or year-end reporting periods.
+For example, if the investment was sold December 20, 2017, and reacquired on January 10, 2018, the transaction shall be captured in the wash sale disclosure included in the year-end 2017 financial statements, while an investment sold on May 1, 2019 and reacquired on May 20, 2019 would not be required to be disclosed:

 i.
 A description of the reporting entity’s objectives regarding these transactions;